zuri-training/student-worker-be-pjt-10/README.md

 # Student Worker
 This is the backend version of the Student-Worker App by PJT-10 from the Zuri Training.
 This readme explains the endpoints here.
-Always check if the status code is 200 before performing an operation Please test it with postman first.
+ - Always check if the status code is 200 before performing an operation.
+ - Please test it with postman first.
+ - All accepted data types are String except stated otherwise

 ## Base URL
 https://student-worker2.herokuapp.com